 The total extraction time is 20-30 seconds while the temperature of the boiler is approximately 120 degrees Celcius.

 Making espresso is an art and you can see it with the formation of the heart, body and crema.
 The heart being the dark base of the drink, the body is the middle layer of the espresso and helps to prevent you from drinking the bitter part of the coffee while the crema, or the golden foam, helps hold the flavors of the espresso.

 And if you are a passionate about hiking and spending time outdoor, you may want to make espresso on the go with a Nanopresso portable coffee maker too, which is quite handy when you’re in the middle of nowhere.

 It also tells us if the drink is under extracted or not.
 The three of these combine quickly due to heat loss and should be served immediately at a temperature of 165 degrees Fahrenheit.

-So now that we’ve answered your question “what is espresso?”
-Is it embarrassing to put sugar?
+So now that we’ve answered your question, Is it good to put sugar in it?

 As for drinking espresso with sugar, Italians often drink their espresso with sugar and there’s nothing wrong with this.
 But for true drinking pleasure, one must try it just as it is.
 Don’t be scared to put a little sugar.
 Remember this is the base for a lot of sweeter coffee drinks.